p1ndsvin/uncertainty-wizard/README.md

     }

-The first paper [(preprint)](https://arxiv.org/abs/2102.00902) provides an empricial study comparing the approaches implemented in uncertainty wizard, and a list of lessons learned useful for reasearchers working with uncertainty wizard.
+The first paper [(preprint)](https://arxiv.org/abs/2102.00902) provides an empirical study comparing the approaches implemented in uncertainty wizard, and a list of lessons learned useful for reasearchers working with uncertainty wizard.
-The second paper [(preprint)](https://arxiv.org/abs/2101.00982) is a technical tool paper, providing a more detailed discussion of uncertainty wizards api and implementation.
+The second paper [(preprint)](https://arxiv.org/abs/2101.00982) is a technical tool paper, providing a more detailed discussion of uncertainty wizard's API and implementation.

 References to the original work introducing the techniques implemented in uncertainty wizard are provided in the papers listed above.